USEPA/IntraCMS/README.md

 This is a Composer-based installer for the [Lightning](https://www.drupal.org/project/lightning) Drupal distribution.
 Welcome to the future!

+## Lightning quickstart:
+You can start the site with no dependency on web servers or installed DB by using what Lightning is prepackaged with.
+Simply run the following command in the root of your project:
+`composer quick-start`

+This will install the PHP dependencies, install a SQLITE DB within the directory of your repo, and spin up a Travis server instance.
+While very simple, this can be a slow web server stack.
+Following guidelines below, it might be more beneficial to use your own preferred DB, Web Server, and PHP installation.

 ## System Requirements

 * PHP 7.3.7